tmtxt/tmtxt.github.com/_posts/2012-12-28-jekyll-bootstrap-syntax-highlighting.md

 [here](http://pypi.python.org/pypi/setuptools#files).
 Select the package corresponding to your python version.

-Next, cd to the directory you've just donwloaded it and run this command
+Next, cd to the directory you've just downloaded it and run this command

 {% highlight sh %}
 $ sudo sh setuptools-0.6c11-py2.6.egg